 Lincoln Aegean Bronze metallic (M2066) 1967, seen here on Continental 4-door Convertible.
 Offered on Fords and Shelbys as Burnt Amber and Mercurys as Cinnamon Frost.

 Oldsmobile Saffron (WA3313) 1965-1969, seen here on 1967 442 Holiday Coupe.
 Offered as Bamboo Cream at Buick, Crocus Yellow at Chevrolet and Mayfair Maize at Pontiac.
 One of the most popular colours of the 1960s, it was introduced by General Motors on 1965 models.
-Inexplicitly, it was replaced at Buick, Chevrolet and Pontiac by a pale yellowish-cream for 1966 only to be reintroduced in 1967 to serve out the decade with its name changing to Butternut Yellow at Chevrolet and Cameo Cream at Buick.
+Inexplicably, it was dropped by Oldsmobile and replaced at Buick, Chevrolet and Pontiac by a pale yellowish-cream for 1966 only to be reintroduced by all four aforementioned divisions in 1967 to serve out the decade with its name changing to Butternut Yellow at Chevrolet and Cameo Cream at Buick.
 In 1969 it bid adieu in style, becoming one of a tiny handful of GM colours to be shared by the Cadillac Division disguised as Colonial Yellow.
 A sublime colour, it is saturated just enough to be clearly perceived as yellow without shouting about it.
 Its restrained elegance made it as appropriate on a Coupe de Ville or Starfire as on a GTO or Camaro.

 Oldsmobile Burgundy Mist metallic (WA3307) 1965-1969, here on 1966 442 Holiday Coupe.
 Another popular perennial of the 1960s, this majestic colour was introduced for 1965 at Pontiac, Oldsmobile and Buick; simultaneously it debuted at Chevrolet as Madeira Maroon.
 Enduring popularity kept it on the colour charts through 1969.
-Still unstoppable, it entered the next decade on 1970 Buicks as Misty Burgundy and on Chevrolet Chevelles as Black Cherry.
+Still unstoppable, it entered the next decade on 1970 Buicks as Misty Burgundy and on Chevrolet Chevelle and Monte Carlo as Black Cherry.

 Pontiac Teal Turquoise, (WA3306) 1965, shown on GTO Convertible.
 Also available at Buick as Midnight Aqua, Chevrolet as Tahitian Turquoise and Oldsmobile as Turquoise Mist.